pileworx/akka-http-hal/README.md

 HAL Browser
 -----------
-To expose HAL Browser from your API add the halBrowser route
+To expose HAL Browser from your API add the halBrowser route.

 ```scala
 val routes = otherRoutes ~ halBrowserRoutes
 ```

-the browser will be available at /halbrowser
+The browser will be available at /halbrowser.

 TODO
 -----------
-Publish to maven central
+Publish to maven central.
-find more contributors. (hint)
+Find more contributors (hint).